masteryodaa/dAppEth/README.md

 ## Ether transfer decentralised App made in Reactjs.

 To use it, go to https://dappeth.netlify.app/.
-Open it desktop with Metamask installed.
+Open it in desktop with Metamask installed.

 Feel free to customize and contribute.